eclipse-vertx/vert.x/core_manual_ruby.md

     client = Vertx::HttpClient.new

-You set the port and hostname (or ip address) that the client will connect to using the `setHost` and `setPort` functions:
+You set the port and hostname (or ip address) that the client will connect to using the `host` and `port` properties:

     client = Vertx::HttpClient.new
     client.port = 8181